-, as most often, children’s misidentifications were of objects from the same real-world size category as the target (though rarely from the same taxonomic superordinate category; 75.1% of misidentifications, t-test against 50%, t(23) = 5.51, p < .01).
+Analysis: Real-World Size Identification: In a second analysis, we counted as correct any identification of the target as an object in the same real-world size category, as most often, children’s misidentifications were of objects from the same real-world size category as the target (though rarely from the same taxonomic superordinate category; 75.1% of misidentifications, t-test against 50%, t(23) = 5.51, p < .01).
 As examples, even though very few children identified the pencil sharpener as a pencil sharpener, many children said that it looked like another small object (i.e., binoculars, camera), and two children misidentified the grill as a desk.
-As before, we then separated Stroop display pairs where children identified any object within the correct size-category at a rate above the median across all items (both items >87.5% correct, 8/20 pairs, M = 97.7% across items) and Stroop display pairs where children identified any object within the correct size-category at a rate below the median (one or both items <87.5% correct, 12/20 pairs, M=80.6% across items).
+Here, we separated pairs where children identified any object within the correct size-category at a rate above the median across all items, as size-identification was relatively high (both items >87.5% correct, 8/20 pairs, M = 97.7% across items) and pairs where children identified either object within the correct size-category at a rate below the median (one or both items <87.5% correct, 12/20 pairs, M=80.6% across items).

-Analysis & Results

-Size-Stroop display effects as a function of object identification.
-First, we coded all responses for any evidence of basic-level kind identification.
-Most often this was conveyed by the basic-level label (e.g. “apple”,“desk”).
-However, as we were interested in whether children could recognize the pictured objects (even if they could not name them), we also accepted responses that described the kind.
-For example, if a child described what an object was used for (i.e., for a die, “you roll it and it gives you a number for a game”), this was counted as a correct identification of the relevant basic-level kind (see Supplemental Figure 3 for example responses from children and how they were coded).

-Overall, children identified the correct basic-level category of the objects 76.1% of the time, gave an incorrect answer 16.8% of the time, and did not give a response 6.9% of the time.
-Some items were always identified correctly (i.e., apple, 100%), while others were rarely identified correctly (i.e., perfume bottle, 33.3%).
-We then grouped together display pairs where the basic-level identities of both objects were well identified (greater than 75%, 8/20 pairs, M = 95.0% across all 16 items) and display pairs where this was not the case, and thus where one or more items were poorly identified (75% or less; 12/20 pairs, M=63.5% across all 24 items).
-Among these display pairs, most pairs contained only one item that was poorly identified (8/12 pairs) and four pairs contained two items that were both poorly identified.
-See Figure 4 for an example of a pair of objects where both items were poorly identified by 4-year-olds (the barbecue, 54.1%, the die, 62.5%) and a pair where both items were well identified by 4-year-olds (the desk, 87.5%, the apple, 100%).